a16/fake-rtrd/README.md

   -h, --help      Show this help message
 ```

-First, you should prepare a RPSL file.
+First, you need to prepare a RPSL file.
 At least, route(6) field, origin field, and source field are required in a object.
-Let's say its name is ```test.db```.
+Let's say its file name is ```test.db```.

 ```bash
 route: 210.173.160.0/19